Cloud-CV/Origami/README.md

 # Installation Instructions

-## For Windows
+<details><summary>Windows Installation</summary>

 ### VirtualBox

 One of the easier ways to get started with Origami on Windows is by using a virtual machine of Ubunutu 16.04 LTS on Oracle's VirtualBox.
+With Ubuntu installed, Origami can be installed by following the instructions in the next sections.
 We can install VirtualBox in just two easy steps.

 #### Step One - Downloading Virtual Box
 You can install Virtual Box on [Oracle's VirtualBox website](https://www.virtualbox.org/wiki/Downloads).